GoogleCloudPlatform/cloud-code-intellij/CONTRIBUTING.md

 ## Contributing code

-1. Is there a contributor license to sign????
+1. First, please [sign either individual or corporate contributor license agreement](https://cla.developers.google.com/), whichever is applicable.
 2. Fork the repository into your own Github account.
-3. Please include at least minimal unit tests for all new code.
-(Yes, we know not all the existing code has tests.
+3. Please include unit tests for all new code.
+(Yes, we know not all existing code has tests.
 We're slowly fixing that, and contributions of tests for existing code are much appreciated.
 4. Make sure all existing tests pass. (gradlew test)
 5. Associate the change with an existing issue or file a new issue.